thetillhoff/workshop/docs/labs/lab_6/0_theory.md

 By running load tests before production deployment, teams can validate their architecture choices and resource allocations.
 The results show exactly where performance degrades, which components need optimization, and what load levels trigger scaling events.
 This empirical data is essential for setting appropriate resource limits and scaling thresholds in production environments.

 If you have no prior experience with with load testing, you might want to read the "Different tests for different goals" and the below cheat-sheet at https://grafana.com/docs/k6/latest/testing-guides/test-types/.

+While we're running load tests in this workshop, AWS generally recommends against running load tests against their infrastructure, as it can initiate security mechanisms (https://docs.aws.amazon.com/prescriptive-guidance/latest/load-testing/welcome.html#important).
+For the purpose of this workshop, we're ignoring that, since we're running the load tests with the limited resources of our home network and work machine which by far won't be enough to impact AWS infrastructure.